tobiastimm/raiju/README.md

 }
 ```

-Since I have turned off features like the default matching brackets highlighting, I recommend you to install [this extension](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets).
+Since I have turned off features like the default matching brackets highlighting, I recommend you to install [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets).

-To remove the icon buttons on panels you need to install [this extension](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) with the following custom CSS:
+To remove the icon buttons on panels you need to install [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) with the following custom CSS:

 ```css
 .title-actions